NORTH AMERICA:

 So Locklizard addresses the fundamental weaknesses of Adobe Acrobat restrictions by ensuring there is not easy way to crack or remove them.
 PDF protection systems that rely on passwords provide weak security since they are vulnerable to simple attacks.

-How to restrict editing in a PDF with Locklizard
+How to restrict a PDF from editing without a password

-Every PDF that is protected by Locklizard is automatically made uneditable.
+Locklizard automatically protects PDFs from editing without passwords once you press “Publish”.
 As a result, learning how to restrict editing in a PDF with the software doesn’t take long at all.
 Here are the basic steps you need to follow:

 1. Right-click on the PDF you want to restrict and select ‘Make Secure PDF’.